map of all tourist attractions in China

 North China

-Reaching a high near 9 °C, the weather in the north is going to be partly cloudy today.
+In the north, the forenoon is mostly cloudy, refreshed with some occasional rain in the midday.
+Scattered showers are expected to give way to some clouds in the evening.
 In the south, the day will be partly cloudy with sunny intervals.
 The forenoon is mostly cloudy, refreshed with some occasional rain in the night.
 In the east, the day will be partly cloudy with sunny intervals.
 The forenoon is mostly cloudy, refreshed with some occasional rain in the night.
-Reaching a high near 9 °C, the weather in the west is going to be partly cloudy today.
-Temperatures are not far from normal, but the breeze from the south keeps it from feeling as warm as it could if there were no wind.
+In the west, the forenoon is mostly cloudy, refreshed with some occasional rain in the midday.
+Scattered showers are expected to give way to some clouds in the evening.
+A light north breeze brings along balmy temperatures.

 Culture, Skyscrapers, and the Longest Wall in the World